-A share option plan has been established by the consolidated entity and approved by shareholders at a general meeting, whereby the consolidated entity may, at the discretion of the Nomination and Remuneration Committee, grant options over ordinary shares in the Company to certain key management personnel of the consolidated entity.
-The options are issued for nil consideration and are granted in accordance with performance guidelines established by the Nomination and Remuneration Committee.
+A share option plan (Plan) has been established by the consolidated entity and approved by shareholders at a general meeting, whereby the consolidated entity may, at the discretion of the Nomination and Remuneration Committee, grant options over ordinary shares in the Company to certain employees of the consolidated entity.
+In accordance with the Plan options were issued in 2016 for nil consideration and were granted in accordance with performance guidelines established by the Nomination and Remuneration Committee.
+As the instruments issued in 2016 have a nil exercise price, they represent performance rights; these are referred to as "options" in these financial statements and the accompanying directors' report.